CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/ranking/rankWebSolutions.md

 # RankWebSolutionsProcessor

-The `RankWebSolutionsProcessor` class extends the `BaseProcessor` class and is responsible for ranking web solutions related to specific problems.
+The `RankWebSolutionsProcessor` class extends the `BaseProlemSolvingAgent` class and is responsible for ranking web solutions related to specific problems.
 It uses a `WebPageVectorStore` to retrieve and update web pages, and a `ChatOpenAI` instance to interact with an AI model for ranking solutions.

 ## Properties